Private Tours Entirely Designed Around You

 Tipping isn't mandatory.
 Locals often round up bills or leave 5-10% for exceptional service.
 Don't stress about it, service is included in prices.

-Amsterdam has unpredictable maritime climate with possible rain any day of the year.
-Spring offers pleasant weather and tulips but brings crowds.
+Amsterdam has an unpredictable maritime climate with possible rain any day of the year.
+Spring offers pleasant weather and tulips, but brings crowds.
 Summer provides long daylight but higher prices.
 Winter can be atmospheric with cozy café culture, despite short, gray days.

 Bikes from neighborhood shops cost less and work better than tourist company rentals.
 Public transport uses simple contactless payment.
 Walking works great in the historic center, and cycling reaches areas that public transport serves inefficiently.

 Yes, but respectfully.
-Karthuizerhof opens daily 10 AM to 8 PM, Hofje van Brienen operates Mon-Fri 6 am-6 pm, Saturday 6 AM to 2 PM.
+Karthuizerhof opens daily 10 AM to 8 PM, Hofje van Brienen operates Mon-Fri 6 AM to 6 PM, Saturday 6 AM to 2 PM.
 These are working residential areas; keep quiet, no flash photography, and remember that people actually live there.

 My Honest Take After Fifteen Years